 - Store raw turkey away from ready-to-eat food.
 Make sure your raw turkey is covered and stored in a leak-proof container on the bottom shelf of the refrigerator.
-You want to keep it away from foods that are ready to eat, such as desserts and salads, to avoid the risk of cross-contamination.
+You want to keep it away from foods that are ready to eat.
+This should include desserts and salads to avoid the risk of cross-contamination.

 - Clean and sanitize your sink and counters.
 After rinsing your raw turkey thoroughly, properly clean and sanitize the sink and surrounding area before starting to prepare any other food.

 - Cook your turkey to safe internal temperature.
 Use a properly calibrated meat thermometer to check that your turkey has reached an internal temperature of 165 degrees.
-Insert the thermometer to the dimple on the stem in the thickest part of the breast and thigh for accurate readings.
+Insert the thermometer to the dimple on the stem in the thickest part of the breast and thigh.
+This will provide the most accurate readings.